Trapped acoustic waves and raindrops: high-order accurate integral equation method for localized excitation of a periodic staircase: Introduction

 Each member $u_\kappa$ of the above quasiperiodic solution family is the acoustic response of the periodic geometry to an infinite array of phased point sources.
 The key observation (giving ``array scanning'' its name) is that one may cancel out all but the central source by integration over $\kappa$ in the first Brillouin zone: \be \delta(\xx-\xx_0) = \frac{d}{2\pi} \int_{-\pi/d}^{\pi/d} f_\kappa(\xx) \d\kappa. \ee This exploits the fact that $\int_{-\pi/d}^{\pi/d} e^{in\kappa d} \d\kappa = 2\pi/d$ for $n=0$, and zero for $n\in\Z, n\neq 0$.
 Since this is the right-hand side in \cref{helm-pde}, then, by linearity, performing the same integral over the solution family $u_\kappa$, \be u(\xx) = \frac{d}{2\pi} \int_{-\pi/d}^{\pi/d} u_\kappa(\xx) \d\kappa \ee recovers $u$, the solution to \cref{helm-pde,NBC} with upward-propagating radiation conditions. \begin{rmk} In the case where $u_\kappa$ is not unique for some discrete real $\kappa$ values, the integral \cref{asmu} has poles on the real axis corresponding to evanescent waves trapped on the corrugated surface.
 General conditions for existence of such Neumann boundary condition trapped modes are not known \cite[p.11--12]{wilcox}, although they are well known, and proven to exist for certain geometries \cite{evans93,gotlib00}.
-The mathematical formulation of causal outgoing boundary conditions in the presence of trapped modes is subtle (\eg, see \cite{epsteinopen2}); we define this by the choice of which side of these poles the integration path must take \cite{ruming21}.
+The mathematical formulation of causal outgoing radiation conditions in the presence of trapped modes is subtle, relying on the \emph{limiting absorption principle} (for dielectric cases see \cite{kirsch17,epsteinopen2}).
+We did not find the sound-hard case in the literature, but, following Zhang \cite{ruming21}, we define this by the topology of the integration contour with respect to the poles.
 This is presented in \cref{singleptsrc}. \end{rmk} The integration interval $\kappa \in [-\pi/d, \pi/d]$ is known as the \emph{first Brillouin zone}, and covers the family of solutions.
 This is because $u_\kappa$ is the same for all $\kappa$ in the set \cref{kapn} (since $\alpha$ is the same, and so is the set of plane waves in the radiation condition, up to relabeling).
 The integration may also be thought of as over $\alpha$ on the unit circle \cite{ruming21}.
-We present a \emph{high-order accurate} quadrature method for the above integral \cref{asmu}.
+We present a high-order accurate quadrature method for the above integral \cref{asmu}.
 This is crucial for efficiency, because each such quadrature node demands a new BVP solution of \cref{helm-pde,helm-bc,qp-cond,uprc}.
-Here, care is needed due to the possibility of poles mentioned in the above Remark, but also because the integrand contains two square-root singularities (with associated branch cuts) at so-called \emph{(Rayleigh--)Wood anomalies} \cite{wood,fano1941theory,hessel1965new}.
+Here, care is needed due to the possibility of poles mentioned in the above remark, but also because the integrand contains two square-root singularities (with associated branch cuts) at so-called \emph{(Rayleigh--)Wood anomalies} \cite{wood,fano1941theory,hessel1965new}.
 These anomalies are defined as pairs $(\omega,\kappa)$ where $k_n =0 $ for some $n\in\Z$ in \cref{kn} (see \cref{wood-anom-bz}), resulting in a horizontal plane wave.
 Although the quasiperiodic BVP remains well-posed, it poses challenges for Green's function based numerical methods \cite{arens06,brunohaslam09,barnett_repr_QPS_2D,delourme14,cho2015robust}.
-Following Zhang \cite{ruming21} we use contour deformation to complex $\kappa$ to avoid such anomalies and poles, and also optimize the contour shape to minimize the number of nodes needed; see \cref{singleptsrc}.
+Following Zhang \cite{ruming21} in the setting of closed waveguides, we propose contour deformation to complex $\kappa$ to avoid such anomalies and poles.
+Rather than the piecewise-smooth contours of that work, we use a more efficient analytic contour deformation, and optimize a deformation parameter to minimize the number of nodes needed; see \cref{singleptsrc}.